 Bathtub reglazing (also called resurfacing or refinishing) restores your tub’s surface to like-new condition.
-Throughout this guide, you’ll learn how this process fixes scratches, chips, and stains to enhance your bathroom’s appeal.
+Throughout this guide, you’ll learn how this process fixes scratches, chips, and stains, with pro insights to help you enhance your bathroom’s appeal.

 If your tub has only minor damage, our guide on How to Fix a Crack in a Bathtub can help you repair it.